CLIP-HPC/SlurmCommander/README.md

 # SlurmCommander

-> Development repository, highly volatile code.
-Unpublished.
->
-> Work is in progress to finish planned features (first iteration) and stabilize the code (read: remove obvious/known bugs).
->
-> Main branch is the safest bet (not guarantee) to compile and try out.

-## Intro
+## Description

-SlurmCommander is a text-based user interface (TUI) to your slurm cluster.
+SlurmCommander is a simple, lightweight, no-dependencies text-based user interface (TUI) to your cluster.

-It ties together multiple slurm commands to provide you with a simple and effective interaction point with your cluster.
+It ties together multiple slurm commands to provide you with a simple and efficient interaction point with slurm.

+Installation does not require any special privileges or environment.
+Simply download the [binary](https://github.com/pja237/SlurmCommander-dev/releases/latest), fill out a small [config file](./cmd/scom/scom.conf) and it's ready to run.

-You can view, search, analize and interact with:
+You can view, search, analyze and interact with:

 * Job queue - view, search, inspect, ssh to nodes, issue commands to jobs etc.
-* Job history
+* Job history - browse, search and inspect past jobs
-* Historical job details
 * Edit and submit jobs from predefined templates (can be your own or group/site ones)
+  * In the config file, set the `templatedirs` list of directories where to look for _.sbatch_ templates and their _.desc_ description files
 * Examine state of cluster nodes and partitions

+Example Job Queue tab demo:
 ![demo](./images/jobqueue.gif)

 ## Installation

 SlurmCommander does not require any special privileges to be installed, see instructions below.

+> Hard requirement: json-output capable slurm commands

 ### Regular users